 Turkey's military said on Monday that the Ankara-backed Free Syrian Army (FSA) had cleared "militants" from 10 more villages in northern Syria, as part of a cross-border offensive that had already captured a string of settlements south of the Syrian frontier town of Jarablus.

 The statement did not say whether these "militants" belonged to the Islamic State of Iraq and Levant (ISIL) group or Kurdish forces.

 "After seizing control of the border town of Jarablus, the FSA fighters moved under Turkish air cover to control villages such as Amarna, Yousef Beq and Ain Al Baida within hours," Al Jazeera's Hashem Ahelbarra, reporting from Gaziantep on the Turkish side of the Syria-Turkey border, said.

 ANALYSIS: Kurds and refugees behind Turkey's Syria offensive

 "But their main target is to take over Manbij," he said.
 "YPG fighters maintain a significant presence along that area with their local allies."

 Just weeks ago, Kurdish and Arab fighters, backed by US coalition air strikes, drove ISIL fighters out of Manbij after months of fighting.

-Turkish forces have been pressing on with a two-pronged operation inside Syria against ISIL (also known as ISIS) fighters and the Syrian Kurdish People's Protection Units (YPG) since Wednesday, shelling more than a dozen targets.
+Turkish forces have been pressing on with a two-pronged operation inside Syria against ISIL (also known as ISIS) fighters and the Syrian Kurdish People's Protection Units (YPG) since Wednesday, shelling over a dozen targets.

 "Taking on the YPG is a risk for the Turkish government," said our correspondent.
 "The Kurdish group is a crucial ally for the US in its fight against ISIL in Syria."